-It had been raining when I went for a walk in the nearby forest and I couldn’t help but notice how many puddles there were and how alive they were.
-I remembered that I hadn’t written a post on which wildlife lives in a puddle yet so came home to write this.
+It had been raining when I went for a walk in the nearby forest, and I couldn’t help but notice how many puddles there were and how alive they were.
+I remembered that I hadn’t written a post on which wildlife lives in a pool, so I came home to write this.

 Puddles are home to millions of microscopic invertebrates and small insects.
-Small mammals and birds will use puddles to drink and bathe in.
+Small mammals and birds will use puddles for drinking and bathing in.
 Plants and flowers will often grow around established puddles.

-Muddy puddles may not make you think that they are great habitats for wildlife but the shallow water plays an important role for many animals and plants.
+Muddy puddles may not make you think they are excellent habitats for wildlife, but the shallow water plays a vital role for many animals and plants.

-Puddles can be found in forests and woods, and in the middle of fields and can offer life and refuge to many species of wildlife, both aquatic and terrestrial.
+Puddles can be found in forests and woods and the middle of fields and can offer life and refuge to many wildlife species, both aquatic and terrestrial.

-All puddles are unique and most are temporary.
-Due to the changing nature of these habitats, many species are short-lived, dying out as the puddles dry up.
-Others move on to other puddles and habitats, and others become dormant until there is more rain, filling the puddle again.
+All puddles are unique, and most are temporary.
+Due to these habitats’ changing nature, many species are short-lived, dying out as the pools dry up.
+Others move on to other collections and habitats and become dormant until more rain fills the pool again.

-Puddles can also be enlarged by people and animals walking on it as well as more rainfall.
+Puddles can also be enlarged by people and animals walking on them and more rainfall.

 Which Wildlife Lives In Puddles?

 Algae can be seen in the puddles in sunlight.
 These single-celled organisms are fed on by tiny planktonic crustaceans called Daphnia, or water fleas.
-If you see a puddle that is pinkish then it could be because there are water fleas feeding.
+If you see a pinkish pool, then it could be because water fleas are feeding.

 Midges can be seen above the water, with males swarming around the females.
 The females lay their eggs in the water.

-Around the edge of the puddle, maggots feed on any detritus in the puddle.
-The larvae of the drone fly, these maggots use their spiracle as a snorkel to breathe.
+Around the puddle’s edge, larvae feed on any residue in the pool.
+The larvae of the drone fly; these maggots use their spiracle as a snorkel to breathe.

 Mosquitos also breed and lay their eggs in puddles.
-The larvae are laid on the surface of the water before moving to safety at the bottom of the puddle.
+The larvae are laid on the water’s surface before moving to safety at the bottom of the pool.

-Large puddles can stay full for many months of the year and wildlife can thrive on these puddles.
+Large puddles can stay full for many months of the year, and wildlife can thrive in these puddles.
 Many millions of tiny organisms can live in these puddles at one time.

-Plants and flowers also grow around established puddles, with water mint, figwort buzz, and pineappleweed.
-Mudwort grows year round and can often be seen around puddles, although it may only come back every few years, but many flowers and plants can be seen around large puddles.
+Plants and flowers grow around established puddles, water mint, figwort buzz, and pineapple weed.
+Mudwort grows year-round and can often be seen around waterholes; although it may only come back every few years, many flowers and plants can be seen around large reservoirs.

-Seeds can be brought to the surface in the mud and these spread out either on animals coats or in the wind.
+Seeds can be brought to the surface in the mud, spread out on animals’ coats, or in the wind.

-Where the puddle is and how sheltered it is, the weather and many other variables can make a huge difference to the variety of life in an individual puddle.
+Where the puddle is and how sheltered it is, the weather, and many other variables can make a massive difference to the variety of life in an individual pool.

-Many established puddles dry up during the summer, but in winter and spring, humic acids from the soil turn the water orange-brown.
+Many established puddles dry up during the summer, but humic acids from the soil turn the water orange-brown in winter and spring.
 Some rare microscopic wildlife can only be found in these conditions.

 Mammals and Birds